titipata/pubmed_parser/CONTRIBUTING.md

 For questions and feature requests, please frame it as narrow as possible so that we can discuss within the domain of your suggestions.

-### Propose an idea 💡
+### Propose a feature 💡

 Have an idea for a `pubmed_parser` feature?
 Take a look at the [repository](https://github.com/titipata/pubmed_parser) and [issue page](https://github.com/titipata/pubmed_parser/issues) to see if it isn't included or suggested yet.
 If not, suggest your idea as an issue on GitHub.
 While we can't promise to implement your idea, it helps to:

-* Explain in detail how it would work. - e.g. source of data and features that you want to parse
+* Explain in detail how it would work. - provide source of data and features that you want us to add
-* Keep the scope as narrow as possible.
+* Keep the scope as narrow as possible. - narrow scope makes it more feasible for us to complete your idea

 See below if you want to contribute code for your idea as well.